Sourya2-dotcom/Obsticle-Detector-Roboat/README.md

 Act: Controls a DC motor drive system to pivot away from obstacles and resume forward motion.

-### 🚀 Project Overview
-This robot mimics basic biological navigation by constantly "scanning" its surroundings.
-Unlike standard single-sensor builds, this version uses three HC-SR04 sensors (Front, Left, and Right) to eliminate blind spots and provide a 180-degree field of awareness.

-The system operates on a Sense-Think-Act logic loop:

-Sense: Measures distances in three directions using ultrasonic pulses.

-Think: Processes data via the NewPing library to determine the clearest path.

-Act: Controls a DC motor drive system to pivot away from obstacles and resume forward motion.
+###  Key Features
+Triple-Sensor Fusion: Real-time distance monitoring from three directions for superior obstacle avoidance.

+Intelligent Pathfinding: Instead of turning randomly, the robot compares lateral clearances and chooses the side with more open space.

+Non-Blocking Code: Utilizes the NewPing library for faster, more reliable sensor pings compared to standard pulseIn methods.

+Hardware Protection: Includes programmed "braking" delays to protect the motor driver from back-EMF voltage spikes during sudden direction changes.

-### 🔧 Hardware Requirements
+###  Hardware Requirements
 Microcontroller: Arduino Uno (or compatible)

 Sensors: 3x HC-SR04 Ultrasonic Sensors